 Nutritious food, shelter, medical services, baby needs, employment support, clothing and much more is provided every day to Orange County residents.
 Donating food for its traditional Thanksgiving meal at the Rescue Mission is a wonderful way to show your thankfulness.
 With the help of volunteers, homeless men, women, and children will enjoy a warm, family Thanksgiving.
 The mission also encourages individuals and families to organize a Thanksgiving food donation drive.
 Donations can be dropped off daily from 8am-5pm.
 There is also the convenience of purchasing your donations directly online making it easy to support the Mission this Thanksgiving season.

 147 Rose Ave., Orange

 The Friendly Center has a great opportunity to fill a box with food items this Thanksgiving for families in need across Orange County.
 Friendly Center also collects Turkey Baskets containing enough food for a family to prepare a traditional Thanksgiving dinner.
-Participate in its Turkey Drive and help Friendly Center reach its goal of providing for 400 families during these challenging times.
+Participate in its Turkey Drive and help Friendly Center reach its goal of providing for 600 families during these challenging times.
 All drop-offs are by appointment only.
 Sign-ups begin November 1st.
+Drop off date is November 20th.
 Each box should have enough food to feed a family of five or more.
 Friendly Center asks that all items be placed into a box or basket.
 Boxes are preferred.
 However, if using baskets, please wrap baskets in cellophane.
 Please keep gift cards and pies separate.
 See website for list of required food items.

 Many local churches have Thanksgiving meal and food drives, potlucks, turkey give-aways and Thanksgiving dinners for children and their families, the homeless and those that are in need.
 Many have specific programs to help fellow parishioners who are in need.
 Inquire at your local church (or any church) on how you can volunteer or donate.